 What dog breeds are best for running if you're a runner?
 What are some ways you can get the most out of running with your dog without putting either of you at risk?
 Find out by reading on!

-Just like you would never dream of taking your five-year-old son along for a 5K, dogs younger than twenty months should not run.
+Just like you would never dream of taking your five-year-old son along for a 5K, dogs younger than 18 - 20 months should not run long distances.
 Puppies have under-developed bones, and running could cause them to form incorrectly, leading to a lifetime of discomfort for the both of you.

 During your pet’s next vet appointment, ask when the dog will achieve skeletal maturity because the exact age can vary significantly depending on the breed.

 Roughly the same thing applies to older dogs, because like older people, they simply have less energy and are more susceptible to injury.
 But these limitations certainly do not mean that running is off limits for older dogs.

 If you run regularly, you no doubt have a good idea about your health and what your limitations are if any.
 Dogs need to be healthy and physically capable of running TOO.
 They may want to run, but if they have joint problems such as arthritis caused by hip dysplasia or Patellar luxation, running can be painful.

 Since running with your dog is a cardiovascular exercise, your dog’s heart health should also be important to you.